 The annual Roycroft Docent Training Program teaches people how to give a guided tour and assist with tour-related events, including chaperoning skills.
 Prospective docents are taught about and tested on local history, architecture, public speaking, organizing information, and general tour-giving skills.
 We hold two separate sessions at the beginning of each year.

 Sign up for Docent Training

 Many have compared Docent Training to a college-level class.
 There is a lot of information we cover during the session regarding the history of Elbert Hubbard and the Roycroft Campus.
 But we don't want to scare you away.
 Each candidate is given a mentor to help you along.
 The program covers five weeks of information and practicing docent skills.
 We then require a written test and a “graduation” tour during the last class to complete the training.
-This training cost is $20 to cover supplies.
-For those who participate in the training and docent at least five tours for the Roycroft Campus through the 2016 year, we will reimburse you the full amount.
+This training cost is $40 to cover supplies.
+For those who participate in the training and docent at least five tours for the Roycroft Campus throughout the year.
 All applicants are interviewed by phone after filling out the Volunteer form.